eltonpan/zeosyn_dataset/README.md

 labled with the main classes of molecular structures.
 Splits are obtained through agglomer- ative hierarchical clustering of OSDA Morgan fingerprints.
 Each OSDA is colored by its molecular volume (orange), and median largest included sphere of zeolites formed by the OSDA (purple).
-The concomitant intensities of the colors show a positive correlation be- tween the two properties. (b) Positive correlation between zeolite largest included sphere vs.
+The concomitant intensities of the colors show a positive correlation between the two properties. (b) Positive correlation between zeolite largest included sphere vs.
 OSDA volume.
 Red points refer to high asphericity, which account for outliers (c) Positive correlation between zeolite ring size vs. OSDA volume.